Morty Smith: The Anime

 In "A Pain in the Back", while mourning the death of his new girlfriend Elle, Morty inadvertently gets his mind trapped in an alternate reality where Elle didn't die, moving at faster speed than his own, with Morty proceeding to marry Elle and have a daughter with her, Maria (who becomes a famous violinist), while also considering an offer to have an affair with a man named Frank he once inspired.
 On dying as an adult in this dimension, Morty's mind is transported back into his teenage self.

 Comic series

 Morty Prime appears as a main character in several Oni Press Rick and Morty comic series story arcs, as well as the spin-off series Rick and Morty Presents and various limited series; in Rick and Morty vs. Cthulhu, Morty sleeps with Cthulhu's daughter Cathy and has a third son, Thoolie.

 Other versions

 Evil Morty

-An inter-dimensional traveller and former President of the Citadel of Ricks and Mortys, "Evil Morty" of Dimension 79⊢⊇V took control of his Rick with a mind control eyepatch as part of a plot to escape the Central Finite Curve.
+An inter-dimensional traveller and former President of the Citadel of Ricks and Mortys, "Evil Morty" of Dimension 79⊢⊇V who took control of his Rick with a mind control eyepatch as part of a plot to escape the Central Finite Curve, a barrier that separates other universes from the ones where Rick is the smartest person in their respective universe.
+He would eventually succeed in both destroying the Citadel and the Central Finite Curve where he would move out into the multiverse.